 Delegation Policy Concerning Part-Time Faculty

-Delegation of Authority to the Chair
+Delegation of Authority for Part-Time Hires

 M.A.
 Research Language Exam

-• Students must demonstrate a reading knowledge of a research language that is pertinent to the research in their area of study (French, German, etc.).
+- Students must demonstrate a reading knowledge of a research language that is pertinent to the research in their area of study (French, German, etc.).
 Students must pass an exam or complete the first year series of UW courses with satisfactory progress (at the end of spring quarter, your average for all three classes must be at least 3.5 or you will need to take an exam).

-• The Chair of a graduate student’s Supervisory Committee is responsible for arranging that student’s research language.
+- The Chair of a graduate student’s Supervisory Committee is responsible for arranging that student’s research language.
 The Chair must approve the Research Language and is responsible for grading the research exam or locating another faculty member to grade it.

-• If students take language courses at another institution, then they will consult with the Department Chair to ascertain whether the grades received at the other institution warrant an additional exam.
+- If students take language courses at another institution, then they will consult with the Department Chair to ascertain whether the grades received at the other institution warrant an additional exam.

 Capstone Thesis